Bank holiday parking arrangements

 Driveways, specialist bays and dropped kerbs

 You should not obstruct driveways or park unlawfully in specialist bays, such as doctors' bays and mandatory disabled bays.
 If you do, you might be penalised.

 Also, you should not park across dropped kerbs.
 These are found on virtually every street corner and allow disabled people and parents with pushchairs to safely cross the road.

 Motorists who obstruct driveways or park unlawfully in doctors' bays or mandatory disabled bays could also be penalised.

 If you are using the car parks in Battersea Park and Burr Road, you will still need to buy a pay and display ticket or pay-by-phone.

 There is no free parking in these car parks at any time.

-It is free to park in the Wandle Recreation car park on bank holidays, so motorists will not have to pay to park on 26 August only.
+It is free to park in the Wandle Recreation car park on bank holidays.

 Normal parking rules will also apply on our housing estates.
 If you do not have a valid parking permit, you should not use these parking spaces.